Berkeley-MDes/tdf-fa23-marissadevelops/weekly-reports/weekly-report-1.md

 ## Project 1: Computational Design
 The initial onboarding for the class did feel a bit overwhelming, but I expected that and it is probably the natural reaction towards the transition into graduate school.
 Once I got everything set up with my Wiki page I felt better prepared to start the journey of documenting my progress.

+<details><summary>August 24th Lecture: User Needs, Accessibility, Environment 🔎 </summary>
-We were introduced to a sample problem: constructing a phone stand.
-My mind immediately went to this thought: how can I use this for my YouTube videos and Instagram reels?
+We were introduced to a sample problem of constructing a phone stand.

+My mind immediately went to this thought: how can I use this phone stand for my YouTube videos and Instagram reels?
 I felt guilty at first when wanting to meet my own needs, but I suppose I am also an end-user for products?

 From there, I tried to switch gears and consider a more general population of users beyond myself: Gen Z content creators.
 Something that both they and I have in common is needing a product that supports multiple formats for holding a phone.
 Different social platforms require different parameters.

+**Expected digital environments for product users:**
 - YouTube
   - Video format is typically horizontal orientation for long-form videos
   - Still shots (AKA b-roll) for transitions